mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/install/install-onprem/index.md

 * Each control plane node should have at least:
   * 4 cores
   * 16 GiB memory
-  * 80 GiB of free space in the root partition, and the root partition must be less than 85% full.
+  * Approximately 80 GiB of free space for the volume used for `/var/lib/kubelet` and `/var/lib/containerd`.

 ## Worker nodes